QRickL/LearnPlusPlus/README.md

 The user has complete freedom over model architecture (input size, hidden layers, activations).
 Model construction, training, and inference are all wrapped in a user-friendly interface through the ```LPP::Network``` class.
 After training, model architecture and weights may be exported.

+LearnPlusPlus was developed with latency and memory safety in mind:
+- Mutlithreaded matrix operations enable lightning fast inference
+- Preallocated buffers ensure minimal memory allocations in the training hotpath
-Mutlithreaded matrix operations allow lightning fast inference.
-All memory management is handled using smart pointers, meaning that LearnPlusPlus will **never** introduce memory leaks into your program.
+- All memory management is handled using smart pointers, meaning LearnPlusPlus will **never** introduce memory leaks

 ## How to Use?